 YOU ARE GENERALLY MODEST AND SHY.

-Many handwriting experts believe that people who consistently have incoherent and/or illedible writing are arrogant and assume that everyone already knows (or rather should know) who they are.
+Many handwriting experts believe that people who consistently have incoherent and/or illegible writing are arrogant and assume that everyone already knows (or rather should know) who they are.

 The opposite can be said for people with easily readable signatures.
-You are open, honest, and you have nothing to hide becuase you are truly happy with yourself.
+You are open, honest, and you have nothing to hide because you are truly happy with yourself.

 ARROGANT AND YOU HAVE AN INFLATED SENSE OF SELF.

 Signatures that are over the top fancy and ornate are generally an indicator of a creative, boastful and passionate individual that loves attention.